xiawenhao2022/EventTPT/README.md

 - EventTPT is accepted to ICRA2025.

 ## Introduction
-- We contribute a RGB-Event tracking benchmark named EventUAV for tracking objects with complex motion trajectories.
+- We contribute a RGB-Event tracking benchmark named **EventUAV** for tracking objects with complex motion trajectories.

-- We present EventTPT, a novel RGB-Event tracking framework for challenging scenarios.
+- We present **EventTPT**, a novel RGB-Event tracking framework for challenging scenarios.

 - We expect EventTPT to be a resilient vision system for robotic applications.